Canterbury Public School

 Our school's information communication technology and internet use policy (PDF 115KB) provides a consistent framework for information and communications technology (ICT) use in teaching and learning programs and strategies to manage inappropriate use of ICT.

-If your child is sick or injured at school, the school will administer first aid and make a decision about contacting you, or if you are not available, your nominated emergency contact.
-Please advise the school of your child's absence for sickness.
+If your child is sick or injured at school, the school will administer first aid and make a decision about contacting you or, if you are not available, your nominated emergency contact.

 Spare clothing

-In case of accident or sickness it may be necessary to change your child's clothing.
-The school has a small range of used school clothing for these purposes.
-If your child needs to use this clothing, it would be greatly appreciated if you launder and return it to school promptly.
+In case of accident or sickness, it may be necessary to change your child's clothing.
+The school has a small collection of uniform items and clothing for this purpose.
+If your child needs to use this clothing, it would be greatly appreciated if you could please launder and return the items to school promptly.

 Sun protection

-Our school's sun protection policy is designed to limit the effects of ultraviolet (UV) radiation on our students and ensure they can play in the sun safely.
+Our school's sun protection policy is designed to reduce exposure to ultraviolet (UV) radiation and ensure students can play and learn outdoors safely.
 Students must:

-• bring a sun safe hat to school, either a broad-brimmed hat, a bucket hat or a legionnaire hat.
-Baseball hats and visors offer no protection to the neck or cheeks and are not recommended
+• bring a sun safe school hat to school.
+Non-uniform hats including baseball hats and visors offer no protection to the neck and lower face

-• wear a sun safe hat at lunch and recess
+• wear their sun safe hat at lunch, recess and during sport

-• play in a shaded area if they forget their hat.
+• play in the covered outdoor learning area (COLA) when they forget their hat.

 Uniform policy